CDThomas/workout-app/notes.md

 - [ ] add routines and sets to db/models
 - [ ] click exercise on left to add to sets on right
 - [ ] drag and drop sets
+- [ ] add images to exercises
+  - I'm thinking google cloud storage because it'd be free
+  - can use carrierwave/fog
+  - or paperclip/fog
+  - or cloudinary
 - [ ] webpack optimization stuff
   - lodash
 - [ ] add autoprefixer